 Participants will gain a new understanding of the threats climate change and exploitation has on ecosystem function and a new urgency for encouraging the restoration of habitats, mitigation of human-wildlife conflict and recovery of species from the brink of extinction.

-Our expeditions are 14 days long and packed with inspiring conservation opportunities!
-The first week will be a tour of the highlights and main habitats found in this incredibly diverse country, maximising your chances of seeing the widest range of species possible.
-The second week of the expedition is focused on data collection and conservation initiatives of your choice.
-This is just an example itinerary as we try not to give too much away about what you will experience in the smiling coast of Africa.
+Our expeditions and field courses are 14 days long and packed with inspiring conservation opportunities!
+The first week will be an excursion of the highlights and main habitats found in this incredibly diverse country, maximising your chances of seeing the widest range of species possible.
+The second week of the expedition is focused on research, data collection and conservation initiatives of your project choice.
+This is just an example itinerary as we try not to give too much away about what you will experience in the smiling coast.

 It’s always fun to welcome new faces to The Gambia!
 After the flight from the UK, often departing in grey, cold conditions, the explosion of heat, bright sunlight, vivid colours and huge smiles can be a lot to take in.